Skip to main content

 Research Assistant Professor, Nutritional Sciences

-I have over 15 years of experience in LC/MS assay development spanning lipidomics, proteomics, and metabolomics.
-While at Stony Brook University, I also served as Technical Director of the Biological Mass Spectrometry Facility, where I oversaw instrumentation, assay development, and collaborative research projects.
+With over 20 years of specialized experience in LC/MS assay development, I have established expertise across lipidomics, proteomics, and metabolomics.
+During my tenure at Stony Brook University, I served as Technical Director of the Biological Mass Spectrometry Facility, where I managed instrumentation operations, directed assay development initiatives, and facilitated collaborative research projects.

-I am currently a Research Professor in Nutritional Sciences, where my work focuses on applying advanced mass spectrometry–based approaches to understand metabolic regulation and disease.
-I previously served as Co-Director of the Analytical Chemistry Shared Resource and have recently transitioned into the role of Director, leading the strategic growth and scientific mission of the core while supporting translational and clinical research initiatives.
+Currently, I hold the position of Research Professor in Nutritional Sciences, where I leverage advanced mass spectrometry-based methodologies to elucidate metabolic regulation and disease mechanisms.
+Building on my prior experience as Co-Director of the Analytical Chemistry Shared Resource, I have assumed the role of Director, with responsibility for strategic planning, scientific advancement, and operational oversight of the core facility while supporting translational and clinical research endeavors.

 Cancer Focus